Hammersmith: A growing story

 “Mr. Shaw, do you know Mr. Littler?
 Oh, Mr. Shaw!”
 In her agitation, Ruby clasped the hand Shaw had begun extending.
 “I think we can manage, what with the two of us!”

 Hogben had broken a rule of his own, one that had always served…and Hogben had been a traveling man for twenty-odd years.
 He’d had scrapes.
 He’d not often had a partner to rely on.
 But even these past few, when with the Professor he’d gone the route from Philadelphia to San Francisco—north to Bismarck, south to El Paso—he’d known better.
-He and the Professor had talked about two things: what sort of crowd they expected to draw, and what sort of crowd they’d drawn.
+He and the Professor had talked about two things: what sort of crowd they expected to draw, and what sort of crowd they had drawn.

 He’d met the manager, Mr. Braithwaite.
-Hugh.
+Boosterly, Braithwaite had said, “Call me Hugh.”

 “Well, it’s Holy week coming up.”